kouno/big-o/README.md

-# Complexity
+# Big-O

-Complexity is a gem which analyse an anonymous function and verify that it follow a specific pattern in its memory usage or its execution time.
+Big-O is a gem which analyse an anonymous function and verify that it follow a specific pattern in its memory usage or its execution time.

 ## Requirements